sherman-jordan/pf2e-visioner/Home.md

 - **Target:** Within a token-pair, the target is the token being observed.
 This is not to be confused with a targeted token within Foundry, or the target of an action within pf2e.
 When Foundry or gameplay targets are spoken of in the wiki, we may say visibility-target or cover-target for the purpose of disambiguation.

+- **Token-Pair:** A single conditional relationship between two tokens with regard to visibility or cover.

-- **Token Manager:** Main UI Dialog that can be called up by GM-role users at any time.
+- **Visioner Manager:** Main UI Dialog that can be called up by GM-role users at any time.
 It shows and manages booth visibility and cover token-pair relationships.

-- **Token-Pair:** A single conditional relationship between two tokens with regard to visibility or cover.

 - **Quick Edit:** Streamlined dialog used to quickly manage vision and cover for a single token pair between a selected token and a targeted token in Foundry.